sergiomoreirasjr/sergiomoreirasjr/README.md

 ## About Me 👨‍💻
 I'm Sergio, my passion for IT and my problem-solving skills have led me to begin my specialization in Identity and Access Management (IAM).
-I'm currently focused on the NetIQ Microfocus technology to further develop my expertise in this field.
+I'm currently focused on improving my knowledge on the NetIQ Microfocus technology to further develop my expertise in this field.

 To learn more about my professional background, check out my [LinkedIn profile](https://www.linkedin.com/in/sergio-moreira-iam/).
 Feel free to contact me there.